 There is also a removable cover that can be thrown in the washing machine when it gets dirty.
 Its waterproof memory foam liner protects the bed from doggie accidents and won’t stain.
 The mattress is made out of a polyester-cotton twill blend, and it provides not just relief from pain, but also increased mobility and energy.

-Cons: Some customers have complained about the zippers being plastic and not metal, as well as some doggie urine leaking through the bed when their dog has an accident.
+- Some customers complained about the zippers being plastic and not metal, as well as some doggie urine leaking through the bed when their dog had an accident.

 7. Kuranda Dog Bed